nexssp/cli/README.md

 - **Linux** ~~Innstaller~~, and implement all languages (few are now done.)
 - **MacOS** finish implementation (packages, configurations for all languages) **Work in progress**,
-- Setup builders 'Any language To EXE' and 'Any module to EXE',
 - More packages related to the current needs of the users,
 - More tutorials and practical examples,
 - Sequences/Applications with voice control,